clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtual-machine-install.rst

 Install |CL-ATTR| in a virtual machine
 ######################################

-There are some considerations to make when installing |CL-ATTR| in a VM.
-First, you need to decide which kernel to use.
-This document will walk you through the available kernel options to help this decision.
-At the end of this document, you will be able to select the set of installation steps most suitable to you and install |CL| under a VM.
+When installing |CL-ATTR| in a VM, consider which kernel to use.
+This document walks you through the available kernel options to help this decision.
+At the end of this document, select the type of installation most suitable to your use case.

 Compatible kernels
 ******************